entropicalabs/entropica_qaoa/docs/source/qaoa_cost_function.rst

 QAOA cost functions
 ===================

-Like with VQE we also provide two different cost functions for QAOA that derive from their VQE counterparts.
-One for the Wavefunction Simulator and one for the QVM that can also be run on Rigettis QPU.
+As with VQE, we also provide two different cost functions for QAOA that derive from their VQE counterparts: one for the WavefunctionSimulator, and one for the QVM that can also be run on Rigetti's QPU.

 On the Wavefunction Simulator
 -----------------------------